samuelhwilliams/homebrew-govuk-notify/README.md

 ### Pre-requisites

-- An SSH key configured, as the govuk-notify-cli repo clones over SSH.
+- An SSH key configured, as the dependency `gds-cli` clones over SSH.

 ### Usage